 Not many questions are asked from this subject except around 5 – 6 questions in the IAS prelims.

-Focus areas – application based chemistry, food chemistry, fuels, and polymers, biometric systems, chemical changes in matter, radioactive elements, carbon dating, nuclear energy, neutrons, heavy water, nuclear reactors locations in India, elements and compounds that feature in news, etc.
+Focus areas – application based chemistry, food chemistry, fuels, and polymers, biometric systems, chemical changes in matter, radioactive elements, carbon dating, nuclear energy, neutrons, heavy water, nuclear reactors locations in India, elements and compounds that feature in the news, etc.

 For instance, ethanol is commonly found in the news.
 Take a look at the following UPSC prelims question: